 The hedgehog population in Britain is in trouble.
 Food is in short supply, and traditional habitats are disappearing.
 Our prickly friends need all the help they can get.

 Luckily, it’s pretty easy to make your garden into a perfect hedgehog habitat.

 If you’re interested in finding out more Take a look at our hedgehog library here.

-We hope you have found this post interesting and usefull If you have any questions or hedghog tales we would love to hear them.
+We hope you have found this post interesting and useful If you have any questions or hedgehog tales we would love to hear them.
 Leave us a comment below.